Real-Time Idling Vehicles Detection using Combined Audio-Visual Deep Learning: Method

 \subsection{Engine Sound Classification}

 In the second stage, the algorithm classifies observed sound $M$ and environment noise $N$ in Eq. \ref{audio_def}.
 The model assumes that audio $M=N$ if no idling car shows up near the microphone, and $M=S+N$ otherwise.
-Usually, audio where an idling engine is present has power at a certain combination of frequencies relative to audio that consists entirely of background noise (e.g. wind, people talking, distant traffic).
+Usually, audio where an idling engine is present has power at a certain combination of frequencies relative to audio that consists entirely of background noise (e.g., wind, people talking, distant traffic).
 We refer the former as foreground signal and the later as background signal.

-There are two difficulties when building such a binary classifier in real-time.
-The first difficulty is that there is limited training data because labeling idling/nonidling ground truth is difficult, time-consuming, and would require too many hours of training data----making efficient deployment in new locations infeasible.
+There are two difficulties when building such a binary classifier in real time.
+The first difficulty is that there is limited training data because labeling idling/non-idling ground truth is difficult and time-consuming, and would require too many hours of training data, making efficient deployment in new locations infeasible.
 However, the system requirements indicate that the classifier must generalize to new, previously unheard cars even with limited training data.

 The next difficulty is that the data has multiple outliers because the real-world deployment environment must deal with practical limitations on the placement of microphones, microphone cutoff, and environmental interference.
 Some microphones are not placed in the optimum location for engine noise due to the presence of sidewalks, wheelchair access, or existing infrastructure.
 The placement of the microphones also impacts the signal quality that the transmitter has with the receiver.
 Additionally, sound events such as helicopters flying overhead or people talking right by the microphone can confuse the classifier.
 Because of these issues, we have found that a simple frequency-selection-based power threshold is not reliable, and we have developed a machine-learning-based method applied to time-frequency data to differentiate $S$ and $N$.
 Moreover, in practice, it is time-consuming to annotate (video) frame-by-frame idle ground truth, because an annotator must watch the video and refer to the audio back and forth to achieve frame-level accuracy.